casparschwa/issuance.wtf/index.md

 For this reason, proposals to change Ethereum's issuance policy were put forward and are currently discussed.

-The goal of this document is to collect all resources (writeups/talks/podcasts/etc.) relevant to Ethereum's *current* issuance discussion.
+The goal of this document is to collect resources (writeups/talks/podcasts/etc.) relevant to Ethereum's *current* issuance discussion.

 # Highlights
 *Disclaimer: This section is <u>subjective</u>.
 Please take a look at the following section for a more exhaustive and unopinionated list of resources.*

 For an overview on the current issuance debate, the following resources are a good starting point; in \~rough\~ order of suggested consumption:

-### Technical highlights (≥ 🤯🤯)
+### Technical highlights (≥ 🤯)
 1. Ansgar&Caspar's [issuance endgame™ post](https://ethresear.ch/t/endgame-staking-economics-a-case-for-targeting/18751) explores why Ethereum is plausibly heading towards a very high % stake evnvironment under its current issuance policy; it then argues for why this future is problematic, and suggests to *target* a low staking ratio in the issuance endgame.
 2. Caspar's talk [issued issues](https://t.co/nc8NHaPj4b) focuses on *why* to change the issuance policy, i.e. the problems of a high % staked environment.
 3. Anders' [master piece](https://ethresear.ch/t/properties-of-issuance-level-consensus-incentives-and-variability-across-potential-reward-curves/18448/) proposes and analyzes new reward curve(s) with tempered issuance.
 Beyond the specific curve(s), it is a valuable resource to learn about relevant properties when considering issuance curves.
 Note that in broad strokes, Anders considers this proposed issuance policy to be viable for the endgame, while Ansgar&Caspar consider it a great *short term* issuance policy before moving to a stake ratio targeting policy for the endgame.